The 20 Best Proteus-Like Syndrome Doctors in Austria

 Meidling, AT

-Ali Al Kaissi practices in Meidling, Austria.
-Al Kaissi is rated as an Advanced expert by MediFind in the treatment of Proteus-Like Syndrome.
-Their top areas of expertise are Achard Syndrome, Arachnodactyly, Acromicric Dysplasia, Osteotomy, and Spinal Fusion.
+Ali Al Kaissi practices practicing medicine in Meidling, Austria.
+Al Kaissi is rated as an Experienced expert by MediFind in the treatment of Proteus-Like Syndrome.
+They are also highly rated in 38 other conditions, according to our data.
+Their clinical expertise encompasses Arachnodactyly, Achard Syndrome, Acromicric Dysplasia, Osteotomy, and Spinal Fusion.

 Experienced in Proteus-Like Syndrome